If you really want to experience the magic, visit Toledo, also known as The Imperial City at sunset.

 He lived and worked in Toledo until his death on 7th April 1614.

-Works of art from all over the world have come to Toledo on loan and are exhibited in the reconstruction of the master´s house and other museums.
+Works of art from all over the world have come to Toledo on loan and are exhibited in reconstructing the master´s house and other museums.

 Visit the website of El Greco Foundation – More than 350 images of paintings, slideshow, biography and more!